 BDRP Rotary Shaft Seals

 BDRP™ seals are direct compression-type rotary seals developed specifically to be hydrodynamically lubricated when high differential pressure acts from either side.
-This feature makes it a candidate for use as a hydraulic swivel seal or as a rotary control device seal (RCD seal).
+This feature makes it a candidate for use as a rotary control device seal (RCD seal).
 This feature also allows it to be used with a simple gravity fed lubricant reservoir.
 No complicated lubricant overpressure system is required.

 During rotation, the waves of the BDRP seal hydrodynamically wedge a lubricant film between the shaft and the plastic ID layer of the seal.
 This hydrodynamic interfacial lubrication reduces friction, wear, and friction-generated temperature, and enables the good high pressure performance of the BDRP seal.